Clear Search

 Progress Thus Far

 Dr. Sotiriou’s research builds on his previous BCRF-supported work, which utilized cutting edge technologies to interrogate the genomic and cellular heterogeneity in HER2-positive breast cancer.
 He and his team are extending this technology to assess the impact of tumor and immune cell heterogeneity on response to immunotherapy in TNBC.
-The team is combining multiple layers of single-cell analyses from before treatment, at the start of treatment, and from residual disease at the time of surgery to build a complete picture of treatment response, and ultimately tailor care to spare patients unnecessary side effects related to immunotherapy.
+The team is combining multiple layers of single-cell analyses of tumor tissue from before treatment, at the start of treatment, and from residual disease at the time of surgery to build a complete picture of treatment response.
+They looked at 37 patients receiving different types of treatment—some got chemotherapy alone while others got a combination of chemotherapy and immunotherapy.
+They found that the makeup of immune cells, particularly T cells, changed during treatment, and this change differed between the groups receiving chemotherapy vs. chemotherapy and immunotherapy.
+The team also identified specific types of T cells that seemed to be linked with better responses to chemotherapy.
+Tumor profiling identified different gene expression patterns that might explain why some tumors resist treatment.
+Overall, the study gives us a better understanding of how the immune system responds to treatment and may ultimately enable tailored care to spare patients unnecessary side effects related to immunotherapy.

 What’s next

 Dr. Sotiriou and his team will continue to study TNBC tumors and the surrounding microenvironment at the single-cell level before treatment and after surgery.
-In the coming months, they expect to complete enrollment of the study.
-They will then perform detailed analysis of immune cell composition associated with response to immunotherapy.
+They aim to study more samples from patients who were treated with immunotherapy to better evaluate the response to therapy in that group.
+The team will continue analyses of types of immune cells in the tumor samples, and correlate gene and RNA variance with response to therapy.

 Biography